Ennio Morricone: Early life and education

 Morricone was born in Rome, the son of Libera Ridolfi and Mario Morricone, a musician.
 At the time of his birth Italy was under fascist rule.
-His family came from Arpino, near Frosinone.
-Morricone had four siblings — Adriana, Aldo, Maria, and Franca — and lived in Trastevere in the centre of Rome.
+Morricone had four siblings – Adriana, Aldo, Maria, and Franca – and lived in Trastevere in the centre of Rome.
 His father was a professional trumpeter who performed in light-music orchestras while his mother set up a small textile business.
 During his early schooldays, Morricone was also a classmate of his later collaborator Sergio Leone.